-Copyright notice: This document and the contents of these pages are the Southern African Bitumen Association (Sabita).
-This document is made available to Members of Sabita as a service and is intended for the sole use of such Members, who may reproduce this document in whole or in part for the purpose of implementation of the systems described herein.
-All other rights are reserved.
-Any other use requires the prior written permission of Sabita.
+Copyright Notice: This document and the contents of these pages are the Southern African Bitumen Association (Sabita).
+The contents may be reproduced in whole or in part for the purpose of implementation of the systems described herein, provided that the source is acknowledged.
+All other use requires the prior written permission of Sabita.